Tino Rangatiratanga flag: Kotahitanga flag

 A kotahitanga flag is one of any flag designs associated with kotahitanga (English: oneness), a term associated with movements for Māori self-governance beginning in the 1830s.
 Flags for the movement began appearing in the 1980s and were flown at demonstrations, particularly on Waitangi Day.
 The most common flag was designed by Norman Te Whata and features a circle, off-centre to hoist, with a mere crossed by a scroll representing the Treaty of Waitangi, with the word "Kotahitanga" above it.

 Bastion Point Flag

-The Bastion Point flag is a protest flag created by Māori demonstrators to protest the British Crown's occupation of Bastion Point (Māori:Takaparawha) in Auckland, New Zealand.
-The flag was used in 1977 during the 506 day occupation of the land.
+The Bastion Point flag is a protest flag created by Māori demonstrators to protest New Zealand's decision to sell the Auckland region of Bastion Point (Māori:Takaparawha) in 1977.
+The flag was used during the 506 day occupation of the land by protestors.
 It features a mangopare (hammerhead shark) design, representing tenacity.
 The white of the design references the purity of Ngāti Whātua Ōrākei, the hapū, or sub-tribe, behind the movement.
 The flag was designed by politician Joe Hawke.
 It has since been used to memorialise the event and represent other Māori struggles for independence and equality.